NEC Bathroom Outlet Code: GFCI, Placement, and Circuits

 Bathroom Receptacle Placement Rules and Requirements

-Correct placement of outlets is just as critical as the circuit protection behind them.
-The bathroom receptacle placement rules are designed for both convenience and safety.
+Correct placement of outlets is as critical as the circuit protection behind them.
+The bathroom receptacle placement rules balance convenience with safety.

 The “3-Foot Rule”: Receptacle Placement Near Basins

-Receptacles Near Tubs and Showers: NEC 406.9(C) Wet Locations
+Receptacles Near Tubs and Showers: NEC Requirements for Wet Locations

 Special Considerations: Switched GFCI Outlets